-Then, import the packages you need to import your data and visualize it.
-Import SMOTE from imblearn.
+2. Import the packages you need to import your data and visualize it, also import SMOTE from imblearn .

-python

-import pandas as pd

-import matplotlib.pyplot as plt

-import matplotlib as mpl

-import numpy as np

-from imblearn.over_sampling import SMOTE
+import pandas as pd import matplotlib.pyplot as plt import matplotlib as mpl import numpy as np from imblearn.over_sampling import SMOTE